 The SDP's maintenance scripts, run as cron tasks on Unix/Linux or as Windows scheduled tasks, periodically back up the metadata.
 The weekly sequence is described below.
+See also Section 3.1.11, "Scheduling maintenance scripts".

 Seven nights a week, perform the following tasks.